sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - resource-collection: The resource-collection group described in {{model-resource-collection}}.

-- date (index 35): The date and time the information was collected pertaining to the evidence item.
+- date (index 35): The date and time the information was collected pertaining to the evidence item in Epoch-Based Date/Time format as specified in Section 3.4.2. in {{RFC8949}}.

 - device-id (index 36): The endpoint's string identifier from which the evidence was collected.